Sunday, October 3, 2010

 My Journey to Financial Freedom

-My recent book purchase on financial knowledge entitled "Think Rich Pinoy" by: Larry Gamboa
+My recent book purchase on financial knowledge titled "Think Rich Pinoy" by: Larry Gamboa

-In the reality of life, being raise and leave by in a middle class society whose boundaries was limited in some aspect, opportunities where usually pave the way to the elite member of the society whom always enjoy the best things in life.
-It is unless people like me who live on a rat race made an audacious step to go beyond and think of more ways on how I can best improve my financial portfolio.
+In the reality of life, being raised and living in a middle class society whose boundaries were limited in some aspect, opportunities usually pave the way for the elite of society to enjoy the best things in life.
+It is unless people like me who live in a rat race make an audacious step to go beyond and think of more ways on how to better improve my financial portfolio.

-However, seeing things in a different perspective, it allows and gives us chances to change our life’s standing to the society based on our goal and purpose in life.
-Looking back my childhood, me and my siblings were so lucky to have parents who made us on what we are and what we have today.
-Despite our meager income, they were able to send us college and had our post graduate diploma.
-They keep on telling us that education is the best key for us to succeed in life and get the best position when we are on our respective field.
-On the contrary, they are absolutely right; we made our path to our professional career and positioned our self far from what we expected to be.
+However, seeing things in a different perspective allows and gives us chances to change our life’s standing in society based on our goal and purpose in life.
+Looking back at my childhood, I and my siblings were so lucky to have parents who made us what we are and gave us what we have today.
+Despite their meager income, they were able to send us to college and to even pursue a post-graduate program.
+They keep on telling us that education is the best key for us to succeed in life and to get the best position when we are in our respective fields.

-This ebook of Robert Kiyosake gives me the idea that knowledge cannot only be found and experience in four corners of the room but also to people who have insights on how to increase financial intelligence and solve life’s common problem.
+This ebook of Robert Kiyosake gives me the idea that knowledge cannot only be found and experienced in the four corners of a room, but also in people who have insights on how to increase financial intelligence and solve life’s common problems.
 Education and wisdom about money are important.
 Start early.
 Buy a book.
 Go to a seminar.
-Practice.
+Practise.
 Start small.
 I will share with you some of my journey relevant to this in my future blog.
-I already have done into action what I have learned into this ebook.
+I already have put into action what I have learned from this ebook.

 0 comments: